ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/rte.md

 Initially the field is loaded with the saved configuration of tool set being edited.

-Consult [Redactor Docs](https://imperavi.com/redactor/docs/settings/) or [CKEDitor Docs](https://ckeditor.com/docs/ckeditor5/latest/installation/getting-started/configuration.html) for the list of properties.
+Consult [Redactor Docs](https://imperavi.com/redactor/docs/settings/) or [CKEditor Docs](https://ckeditor.com/docs/ckeditor5/latest/installation/getting-started/configuration.html) for the list of properties.
 Note that not all features are supported by the ExpressionEngine implementation.

 #### Extra JavaScript
 JavaScript template to be included with fields using this tool set.
 Typically used to include extra plugins when using advanced configuration with Redactor.